-The AD7891 contains a single reference pin labeled REF OUT/ REF IN that either provides access to the part's own 2.5 V internal reference or to which an external 2.5 V reference can be connected to provide the reference source for the part.
+The AD7891 contains a single reference pin labelled REF OUT/REF IN, which either provides access to the part's own 2.5 V internal reference or to which an external 2.5 V reference can be connected to provide the reference source for the part.
 The part is specified with a 2.5 V reference voltage.
-Errors in the reference source result in gain errors in the transfer function of the AD7891 and add to the specified full-scale errors on the part.
-They also result in an offset error injected into the attenuator stage.
+Errors in the reference source will result in gain errors in the transfer function of the AD7891 and will add to the specified full scale errors on the part.
+They will also result in an offset error injected into the attenuator stage.

 The AD7891 contains an on-chip 2.5 V reference.
-To use this reference as a reference source for the AD7891, simply connect a 0.1 $\mu$ F disc ceramic capacitor from the REF OUT/REF IN pin to REFGND.
+To use this reference as a reference source for the AD7891, simply connect a 0.1 $\mu F$ disc ceramic capacitor from the REF OUT/REF IN pin to REFGND.
 REFGND should be connected to AGND or the analog ground plane.
-The voltage that appears at the REF OUT/ REF IN pin is internally buffered before being applied to the ADC.
-If this reference is required for use external to the AD7891, it should be buffered since the part has a FET switch in series with the reference, resulting in a source impedance for this output of 2 k $\Omega$ nominal.
-The tolerance of the internal reference is ±10 mV at 25°C with a typical temperature coefficient of ±20 mV.
+The voltage that appears at the REF OUT/REF IN pin is internally buffered before being applied to the ADC.
+If this reference is required for use external to the AD7891, it should be buffered as the part has a FET switch in series with the reference, resulting in a source impedance for this output of $2~k\Omega$ nominal.
+The tolerance of the internal reference is $\pm 10~mV$ at $25^{\circ}C$ with a typical temperature coefficient of 25 ppm/°C and a maximum error over temperature of $\pm 20~mV$ .

-If the application requires a reference with a tighter tolerance or if the AD7891 needs to be used with a system reference, an external reference can be connected to the REF OUT/REF IN pin.
-The external reference overdrives the internal reference and thus provides the reference source for the ADC.
-The reference input is buffered before being applied to the ADC and the maximum input current is $\pm 100 \ \mu$ A. Suitable reference for the AD7891 include the AD580, the AD680, the AD780, and the REF43 precision 2.5 V references.
+If the application requires a reference with a tighter tolerance or if the AD7891 needs to be used with a system reference, then an external reference can be connected to the REF OUT/REF IN pin.
+The external reference will overdrive the internal reference and thus provide the reference source for the ADC.
+The reference input is buffered before being applied to the ADC and the maximum input current is $\pm 100~\mu A$ .
+Suitable reference for the AD7891 include the AD580, the AD680, the AD780, and the REF43 precision 2.5 V references.